- About Us

 Volunteer training is followed by a flexible Apprenticeship period designed to allow Volunteers to become comfortable with the MOT, its exhibits and the various Volunteer opportunities, and to become certified before beginning active volunteer service.

-The 8 week formal Volunteer Orientation Training, scheduled for Tuesdays and Thursdays, from 1:00-4:30pm, in October and January, includes:
+The 8 week formal Volunteer Orientation Training, scheduled for Tuesdays and Thursdays, from 1:00-4:30pm, from Tuesday June 28 until Tuesday August 9, 2016. , includes:

 The MOT Independent Volunteer Training (IVT) Program is designed to offer greater flexibility for prospective volunteers who are unable to attend the formal classes, due to school or work schedule conflicts.